-2.1.6 Sources and types of Solid Waste (SW)
+2.1.5 Sources and types of Solid Waste (SW)

 Under the CEIP Package-1, there are four polders.
 The work category and contractor's work and official arrangement is same for four polders.
-As a result, the sources and types of SW are almost same, like domestic waste, industrial waste etc. Every polder has camp site area, Automatic CC block manufacturing plant area, Drainage/Flushing Sluice area and Embankment section.
+As a result, the sources and types of SW are almost same, like domestic waste, industrial waste, etc. Every polder has camp site area, Automatic CC block manufacturing plant area, Drainage/Flushing Sluice area and Embankment section.

 Solid Waste (SW) is mainly generated at camp site and Automatic CC block manufacturing plant area.
 A portion of the plant area is used for residential purpose of contractor's personnel.
-Also, in Drainage/Flushing Sluice and Embankment section areas local workers stay during working hours and act as a potential sources of industrial and domestic waste generation.
+Also, in Drainage/Flushing Sluice and Embankment section areas local workers stay during working hours which act as a potential source of domestic waste generation.

-2.1.7 Collection and Disposal of Solid Waste (SW)
+2.1.6 Collection and Disposal of Solid Waste (SW)

-Collection of SW at work sites (Main camp site, Automatic CC block manufacturing yard, DS/FS construction site and Embankment sections) is maintained on a daily basis.
-Sufficient sets of covered waste collection bin of 30L (separate for organic and inorganic waste) has to be provided near the source of waste generation like kitchen, office room, living room, local worker shed, temporary worker shed, etc. It should also be monitored by the officer-in-charge so that the wastes are properly disposed in the bins.
+Collection of SW at work sites (Main camp site, Automatic cc block manufacturing yard, DS/FS construction site and Embankment sections) is maintained on a daily basis.
+Sufficient sets of covered waste collection bin of 30L (separate for organic and inorganic waste) has been provided near the source of waste generation like kitchen, office room, living room, local worker shed, temporary worker shed, etc. It is also monitored by the officer-in-charge that the wastes are properly disposed in the bins.

-For organic wastes, an earthen ditch should be excavated within the project premises with indication signboard.
+For organic wastes an earthen ditch has been excavated within the project premises with indication signboard.
 A trained person is assigned for collection, separation, transfer, transport and disposal of waste to the excavated ditch.

-Inorganic waste and recyclable wastes are also collected in separate bins.
+Inorganic waste and recyclable wastes are also collected in a separate bin.
 Recyclable wastes such as packaging materials, paper, and one-time plastic products are sold to the recycle vendors.
 Finally, the wastes are transferred and transported to the local authorized dumping sites.
-Waste management flow plan for the two sites - Main Camp, Dacope and Rupsha CC manufacturing yards shown in the schematic diagrams below (Fig. 2.1 and Fig. 2.2) respectively.
-Moreover, a summary of the estimated amount of per capita waste generation, waste collection/disposal frequency and numbers of people residing in the area is also given in the Table 2.1 below.
+Waste management flow plan for the Mongla CC manufacturing plant site and Bazua Main Camp site are shown in the schematic diagram below (Fig. 2.1, Fig. 2.2).
+Moreover, a summary of the estimated amount of per capita waste generated, waste collection/disposal frequency, and numbers of workers residing in the area is also given in the Table 2.1 below.